bcgov/forestry-digital-services/collections/_pages/strategy.md

 description:
 ---

-## The Forestry Suite of Applications
+## Forestry Digital Services

-The Forestry Suite of Applications (FSA) is 40+ software applications that are integral to forestry in B.C.
+The Forestry Digital Services program includes 40+ software applications that are integral to forestry in B.C.

 A review found the applications to be out-of-date and difficult to use.
-In 2021, the FSA Modernization Program was announced.
+In 2021, the Forestry Digital Services (formerly know as the Forestry Suite of Applications) Program was announced.
 It’s a five-year capital investment in new digital products and services to support forestry.

-The FSA Program has four teams:
+The FDS Program has four teams:
 1. **Alliance** created the [old forest deferral verification form](./applications/oldgrowth.html) and is modernizing the [Forest Client Management System](./applications/client.html).
 2. **Encora** is modernizing the [Seed Planning and Registry and the Cone and Seed Program](./applications/spar.html)
 3. **Fingerprint** is modernizing [Forest Access Management](./applications/fam.html) and the [Forest Operations Map](./applications/fom.html), and